I recently got a call from a noted venture capitalist of healthcare apps.

 As a preamble to a discussion about failing consciously, I’d like to retell a story.
 Many years ago Xerox was beta testing a then new-type digital printer.
 The testers sent back complaints: it was hard to figure out how to work the damn thing, and the user guide was confusing.
 Obviously, User Error, the designers concluded.
 Yup.
 More stupid users.
 So an internal focus group was set up by senior management to test what exactly was happening.

-They brought in three middle managers, put them in a room with the new printer and user guide, and from the one-way mirror watched while mayhem ensued.
-They watched while the managers got confused by the directions in the user guide, spent literally hours arguing amongst themselves about what the user guide meant, kept pressing the wrong buttons, and finally gave up – never getting it to work.
+Three middle managers were brought in and put into a room with the new printer and user guide.
+Mayhem ensued.
+The designers watched from behind a one-way mirror while the managers got confused by the directions, spent hours arguing amongst themselves, pressed the wrong buttons, and finally gave up – never getting it to work.

 User Error, they again said.
 Obviously, went the thinking, the managers weren’t smart or savvy enough to understand simple directions.
 Except they didn’t know a trick had been played on them: the testers were actually PhD computer scientists.
 Oops.
 It wasn’t User Error at all.
-They had failed to design a machine and a user guide that had clear user interfaces.
+The designers had failed to develop an intelligible user guide.
 So while the printer itself might have been a marvel of machinery for its day, it couldn’t be used.
 It was a failure.
 Or was it?

 WHAT IS FAILURE